zahracarthage/PI-dev-INNOVAH-web/README.md

 # PI-dev symfony
 The vendor folder is in the .gitignore therefore, you won't find it.

-Run the command : composer instlal within your project to install all bundles that came in and make sure to change the email and password in the config/packages/dev/swiftmailer.yaml to yours.
+Run the command : composer instlal within your project to install all bundles that came in.

+Mailer :
+sure to change the email and password in the config/packages/dev/swiftmailer.yaml to yours.